 Propatuss Expectorant Side Effects

-Generic Name: guaifenesin / hydrocodone
+Generic name: guaifenesin / hydrocodone

 Along with its needed effects, guaifenesin / hydrocodone may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking guaifenesin / hydrocodone:

-- Difficult or troubled breathing
+- difficulty swallowing or breathing

 - irregular, fast or slow, or shallow breathing

 - pains in stomach, side, or abdomen, possibly radiating to the back